junkurihara/doh-auth-proxy/README.md

 - [`rust-token-server`](https://github.com/junkurihara/rust-token-server): An implementation of authentication server issueing `id_token` in the context of OIDC.

+## Randomly chosen multiple targets

+Referring to the recent paper from Princeton University, we added a function to distribute queries among multiple target resolver.
+This is in order to support "design for choice".

+> A. Hounsel, et al., "Designing for Tussle in Encrypted DNS", ACM HotNets'21

+Currently if you specify multiple resolvers by repeatedly use `--target_url` option, your query is dispatched towards one of specified resolvers chosen in a random fashion.
+We plan to kinds of 'round-robin' based distribution and other variants.
 ## TODO

 - Better handling DNS query/response